SecareLupus/YoutubeClipper/README.md

 The script uses `yt-dlp`'s `--download-sections "*start-end"` support to grab just the requested time span when possible, and saves an `.srt` subtitle file alongside the clip so you can burn captions later if you prefer.
 If the line occurs multiple times, it picks the subtitle segment with the highest fuzzy match score, which usually corresponds to the closest textual match.
 When `yt-dlp` cannot download just the requested range, it falls back to fetching the full video and trims it locally with `ffmpeg`.

 If no good match is found the script exits with a nonzero status.
 Try adjusting your query (shorter phrases often match better) or confirm that the video has subtitles in the selected language.

+## Speech-to-text fallback

+**==EXPERIMENTAL, HERE BE DRAGONS!==**

+When `yt-dlp` cannot fetch subtitles, pass `--auto-transcribe` to download the audio track, send it through a speech-to-text (STT) provider, and continue matching locally.
+Providers are pluggable: define a subclass of `STTProvider` in `stt_providers.py`, decorate it with `@register_provider`, and select it at runtime via `--stt-provider <name>`.
+The repository currently ships with a `stub` provider that simply documents the interface; replace it with an implementation that uploads audio to your service of choice (for example, OpenAI Whisper API or Google Cloud Speech-to-Text) and returns timestamped segments.